nstjean05/Obsidian-Vault/CMPT 231/Chapter 19 - Trees.md

 import java.util.*;
 import java.io.*;
 /**
-* PostfixEvaluator this modification of our stack example uses a
-* stack to create an expression tree from a VALID integer postfix expression
+* PostfixEvaluator - this uses a stack to create an expression tree from a
-* and then uses a recursive method from the ExpressionTree class to
+* VALID integer postfix expression and then uses a recursive method from
-* evaluate the tree.
+* the ExpressionTree class to evaluate the tree.
-*
-* @author Java Foundations
-* @version 4.0
 */
 public class PostfixEvaluator
 {